Florida’s Commercial Driver’s License Laws

 The requirements to obtain a Florida CDL and the reasons for disqualification.

-In order to operate a commercial motor vehicle (CMV) in Florida, the operator must possess a commercial driver's license (CDL).
+To operate a commercial motor vehicle (CMV) in Florida, the operator must possess a commercial driver's license (CDL).
 There are many different classes of CDLs and various endorsements that are required for certain cargo.
-Each license permits the operation of a certain size or type of vehicle and comes with different requirements.
 This article outlines the requirements for obtaining the different types of commercial licenses and how an operator can lose this privilege.

-A CDL is required to operate any combination of vehicle(s) weighing 26,001 or more pounds or vehicle designed to carry hazardous materials or 16 or more passengers.
+A CDL is required to operate any combination of vehicle(s) weighing 26,001 or more pounds or designed to carry hazardous materials or 16 or more passengers.
 Exceptions to these requirements exist for farm machinery used around the farm, military and emergency vehicles, and RVs and personal property transports.
+(Fla.
+Stat.
+Ann. § 322.01 (2024).)

 There are three classes of CDLs corresponding to the weight of the truck and/or trailer(s).